-Clearly this is a very simple cognitive model of counting.
-Also the model is not matched to psychological data, and timing is described only by cycles.
+Clearly this is a poor cognitive model of counting.
+No psychological data is presented, timing is described only by cycles, it fails catastrophically too frequently, and it probably fails sensibly too frequently.

-What is interesting is that a neural model does the symbolic counting task at all.
-Moreover, from a cognitive modelling perspective, it exhibits some similarities to human symbolic processing: it fails sensibly when counting stops at a prior binding that should have been erased.
+What is interesting is that a neural model can do counting at all.
+Moreover, from a cognitive model perspective, it fails sensibly when counting stops at a prior binding that should have been erased.

-Another interesting result is this shows a neural reason for classifying rules.
-Rules using only constants are different from those using variables.
-Simple rules are based on constants and are of the form $ifc_1c_2\dots c_n\to c_mc{m+1}\dots c_p$ and these only require the proper sort of excitatory and inhibitory links.
-The counting rule is more complex and could be described by $whileX < F \to X = X + 1$.
+Another interesting point is this shows a neural reason for classifying rules.
+Simple rules are based on constants and are of the form $ifc_1c_2...c_n \rightarrow c_mc{m+1}...c_p$ and these only require the proper sort of excitatory and inhibitory links.
+The counting rule is more complex and could be described by $while X < F \rightarrow X = X + 1$.
 The X = X + 1 portion is handled by the simple rules, but the F portion requires binding.

-Of course there is a long way to go to have a complete neurally based cognitive model of this phenomena and even further to have a solid cognitive model.
-A relatively simple expansion of the system could enable it to learn new simple rules like $if3+2 \rightarrow 5$ This would require a process of adding beyond one, but would then allow the system to cache results it had processed earlier.
+Of course there is a long way to go to have a complete cognitive model of this phenomena and even further to have a solid cognitive model.
+A relatively simple expansion of the system could enable it to learn new simple rules like $if3 + 2 \rightarrow 5$ This would require a process to add beyond one, but would then allow the system to cache results it had processed.
 This would be similar to chunking [Laird et al., 1987]

 There are more complex modifications that could improve the model.
-It could be tied to psychological data; timing could be modelled by attaching a time, say 10 ms, to a cycle; system parameters could be modified to correspond to failure rates in counting.
+It could be tied to psychological data; timing could be modeled by attaching a time, say 10 ms, to a cycle; system parameters could be modified to correspond to failure rates.
 More rapid binding could be done by using short-term synaptic changes instead of long-term changes.
-Spontaneous activation could be used all the time instead of just during binding activities.
-A sensory system could be devised and the system could actually learn numbers by learning to count items in the environment.
-This would provide a much sounder grounding to the numerical concepts.
+Spontaneous activation could be used all the time.

 While these modifications seem tenable, we have no idea how the connections between nets (aside for Input to Internal) could be learned.
-There could be another topology that did the same task, but again we have no sound idea how this topology could be learned.
+An alternative is another topology that did the same task could be learned, but again we have no sound idea.
 The simple rules described above encode a sequence.
-There has been some work on learning sequences with neurons, and this provides some guidance for learning other processes.
-This work highlights the need for a better understanding of the mechanisms required to learn symbolic processing tasks with neural systems.
+There has been some work and learning sequences with neurons, and this provides some guidance for learning other processes.
+Still this failure to even propose a method points out the strength and weakness of a neural system, learning.

 A neural system develops, in the long-term, by a change in synaptic strength.
 This self-organisation should enable the system to learn tasks and not have them simply programmed.
-There have been advances in understanding how a neural system can learn to categorise, but we are not aware of a sound theory that specifies the boundaries of what is learned and when.
+There have been advances in understanding how a system can learn to categorise, but we are not aware of a sound theory that specifies the boundaries of what is learned and when.
 Perhaps the development of such a theory will shed light on learning more complex processes such as counting.